Praneesh-Sharma/FoodieSpot-Agent/README.md

 # FoodieSpot-Agent

 **FoodieSpot-Agent** is an AI-powered restaurant assistant built using Python and Streamlit.
 It helps users find restaurant recommendations based on city and cuisine preferences and allows them to make reservations seamlessly.
-The project leverages the CrewAI framework for agent-based workflows, integrates with a PostgreSQL database, and uses the Grok API for intent extraction.
+The project leverages the CrewAI framework for agent-based workflows, integrates with a PostgreSQL database, and uses the Groq API for intent extraction.

 ## Features
 - **Restaurant Recommendations**: Get personalized restaurant suggestions by city and cuisine.